forestgrape/coronavirus/economics.md

     > In the case for Covid-19, determine branches and businesses needing temporary support is not easy.
 Some are effected directly (e.g. gastronomy), some indirectly.
 Even inside branches there are differences: A restaurant at an ideal location and appropriate menus for take-away can do well, on the other hand a construction or even IT businesses specialized on large scale events can need to reorientate and thus may need support.

     > Here was a link to related but off topic notes considerations.
 I have deleted these since they my consideration were partly wrong and depended to much on personal experiences and need a thorough discussion and consideration but the focus for now is on Covid-19.
+    > My view is we live together and I am not of fan of thinking in fixed groups.
+This is subjective, because I personally was/am often out of groups - partly chosen and partly unchosen - which is sometimes not nice.

 [in work]
 <!--economic principles an economic system should enable everyone to design the life according to personal preferences-->